ivan1993spb/snake-server/README.md

 Then:

 * Use `snake-server -h` to see the usage information
-* `snake-server` to start the server
+* `snake-server --enable-web` to start the server

 #### Build the server binary using Docker

-If you have Docker, use:
+If you have got Docker, use:

 * `make go/build VERSION=${VERSION} BUILD=custom`
 * Move snake-server to `/usr/local/bin/`: `mv snake-server /usr/local/bin/`